 This is the process:

-- Once attendance has been taken during Period 1 of that particular school day, Mrs. Gzik will make place a “synervoice” call out to those homes that have not yet reported their child’s absence to the school.
+- Once attendance has been taken during Period 1 of that particular school day, a “synervoice” will call out to those homes that have not yet reported their child’s absence to the school.

 - If an earlier phone call had not been received from home to the school yet, another “synervoice” will be sent home at the end of the school day to make the parents/guardians aware of which classes their child missed.
 A phone call to the school at this point would be appreciated.